The cleanest energy is the energy you never use.

 Ohio’s Energy Efficiency Resource Standard (EERS) – the state’s requirement on electric utilities to meet a portion of their customer demand through energy efficiency – was established in 2008 with the enactment of Ohio Senate Bill 221.

-The standard sets annual energy reduction targets, or benchmarks, for Ohio’s electric utilities starting with 0.3% in the first year and increasing to a modest 2% of base retail sales.
+The standard sets annual energy reduction targets, or benchmarks, for Ohio’s electric utilities starting with 0.3% in the first year and increasing to a modest 2% of electricity sales by the year 2027.
+Overall, the standard will reduce 22.5% of Ohio’s electric energy use by the year 2027.

 How do Ohio’s utilities – American Electric Power (AEP), FirstEnergy, Dayton Power & Light (DP&L) and Duke Energy – achieve these savings goals?

-Primarily, these utilities offer discounts and rebates on energy efficient lighting, weatherization and household appliances.
-And depending on what kind of customer you are – residential, commercial or industrial – your utility’s energy efficiency programs will offer different incentives on items and systems you use that require electricity.
-For example:
+Primarily, these utilities offer discounts and rebates on energy efficient lighting, weatherization, and household appliances.
+Depending on what kind of customer you are – residential, commercial or industrial – your utility’s energy efficiency programs will offer different incentives on items and systems you use that require electricity.
+For example, you can earn a rebate on purchasing an Energy Star rated refrigerator, or a factory could get an incentive to replace old lighting with new LED fixtures.